-In one of our early posts we talked about how on this RTW we were going to plan as we go, as opposed to the first trip where we scheduled and bought all our tickets before we departed.
+In one of our early posts we talked about how on this RTW we were going to plan as we go, as opposed to our first RTW where we scheduled and bought all our tickets before we departed.

-Terri and I both enjoy research, but when there are so many choices and variables, it seems that sometimes it’s the case of “you need the answer to find the answer”.
+Terri and I both enjoy research, but when there are so many choices and variables, it seems that sometimes it’s the case of “you need the answer to find the answer.”
 It’s all good fun though, and really exciting when we get through the haze of confusion and start to think about visiting new places.
 And we have three exotic, new countries lined up.